iamdhrutipatel/Library-Management-System/README.md

-# Library-Management-System using SQl Queries and PL/SQL Block
+# Library-Management-System using SQL Queries and PL/SQL Block
 Mini project to handle the operations of Library Management System using SQL queries and PL/ SQL (use the concept of Cursor, Trigger, Procedure/ function, Package and Exception Handling).

 ## Explanation of the Project